SamuelMarks/c-fs/USAGE.md

 # c-fs Usage Examples

 This document outlines how to use the core features of `c-fs`.
+The library supports a flexible set of build modes including purely header-only integration, linking as a static library, or compiling as a shared DLL/SO library depending on your project needs.

-Always ensure exactly one source file in your project has defined `CFS_IMPLEMENTATION` before including `cfs.h` to instantiate the implementation logic.
+For header-only usage, always ensure exactly one source file in your project has defined `CFS_IMPLEMENTATION` before including `cfs.h` to instantiate the implementation logic.

 ## 1. Path Construction and Manipulation